What we know about LNU, CZU, SCU complex fires in Santa Cruz, Napa, Sonoma, San Mateo counties and beyond

 App users: For a better experience, click here to view the graph in a new window.

-Here's a look at county-by-county evacuation orders, evacuation warnings, road closures and evacuation centers:
+Click here for a a look at county-by-county evacuation orders, evacuation warnings, road closures and evacuation centers.

 This story will be updated as firefighters get blazes under control or new fires break out.
 Check back for updates.